ricsanfre/pi-cluster/docs/_docs/loki.md

   - Configure TSDB as storage schema (`loki.schemaConfig`).
 See [Loki Storage Schema doc](https://grafana.com/docs/loki/latest/operations/storage/schema/) and [TSDB Storage](https://grafana.com/docs/loki/latest/operations/storage/tsdb/)

+  - Configure log retention in `limits_config`, keeping logs for 7 days (`168h`) and limiting queries to the same time window.

+  - Enable the compactor so retention is actually enforced when using S3 object storage.
+The compactor runs every 10 minutes, stores delete requests in S3, and uses `/var/loki/retention` as local working directory.

   - Configure three replicas for write (`write`), read (`read`) and backend (`backend`)components and persistent volumes using Longhorn

   - Enable one replica for gateway component (`gateway`)